r3dy-malz/r3dy-malz.github.io/_posts/2025-12-08-z2a-unpacking-custom-sample.md

 | Score VT | `61/72` |

 ![{08B104C5-972E-448A-9B02-239C0AB69267}.png](/assets/img/08B104C5-972E-448A-9B02-239C0AB69267.png)
+_VirusTotal screenshot_
 ## Basic Binary Information

 > The first step after `Triage` of the binary, is to perform a basic static analysis.
 The goal ?
 Make assumptions about the information that are available directly in the structure of the sample.
 >

 Using **Detect It Easy**, it appears that the `.rsrc` section has a constant high entropy.
-This indicates an encrypted zone inside the resources and surely a packed malware.
+This indicates an encrypted zone inside the resource and surely a packed malware.

 ![{44CA82E5-1CE1-4973-968E-A52EACA01D46}.png](/assets/img/44CA82E5-1CE1-4973-968E-A52EACA01D46.png)
+_DetectItEasy screenshot - .rsrc section entropy diagram_
 Another indicator supporting our hypothesis is the presence of a single imported library named `KERNEL32.dll`.

-> This is a technique aimed to conceal the capabilities of the malware and exposes them while running.
+> This is a technique aimed at concealing the capabilities of the malware and exposing them while running.
 >

 It is very likely that the sample dynamically resolves further APIs by calling `LoadLibraryA` and `GetProcAddress` (two API present inside Kernel32.dll).

 ![{97C6792E-EB60-41AB-A3F1-5315FE5DEA94}.png](/assets/img/97C6792E-EB60-41AB-A3F1-5315FE5DEA94.png)
+_PE-Bear - Only Kernel32.dll Library_
 Using Resource Hacker, we found an **RCData** Resource represented with integer `101`.

 ![{C8370412-F0B7-4807-B57C-A528A41E0F24}.png](/assets/img/C8370412-F0B7-4807-B57C-A528A41E0F24.png)
+_Resource Hacker - strange resource_
 Finally, several strings appeared to be obfuscated or encrypted, preventing an analyst to find clues about the purpose of the malware.

 ## Dive into assembly code